OpenNewsLabs/autoEdit_2/lib/interactive_transcription_generator/transcriber/pocketsphinx/README.md

 text

-Running test on a 5 min clip, in autoEdit with pocketsphinx took:
+Running test on a 5 min clip, in autoEdit with pocketsphinx took:?

+---

+## General transcriber module

+- Convert to audio (stt specs)
+- split // into 5 min chunks
+- send // to STT
+- parse // convert results into autoEdit json spec
+- write out  // reconnect results into one json